suverahealth/data-dbt-takehome/readme.md

 Welcome to the take-home assessment for the Data team!
 This assessment is designed to evaluate your abilities working with data, SQL and DBT.
 We would expect this to take 1-2 hours to complete.

+Please *duplicate* the repository and either send us a link to your repo or you can submit your work as zip email attachment.

 We've configured this repo with DBT and DuckDB to help you get started; Feel free to set up DBT yourself and/or use a different database if preferred.

 There's a directory called `data` with the synthetic data we'll be working with.